 Our Governing Body, Boleyn Trust Trustees and the Senior Leadership team are accountable for the spending of the PPG.

 We continue to strive and to ensure all children at New City Primary School receive the support they require to help them attain, achieve and make progress in all aspects of learning.
 Pupil Premium children at New City make at least good and often outstanding progress by the time they leave the school.
 By the end of Key Stage 2 New City Pupil Premium Children perform better than Pupil Premium Children nationally.

-The impact of the Pupil Premium Grant is shown in the Key Stage 2 progress data for 2018.
-Disadvantaged children were in the top 20% for reading and mathematics and top 40% for writing.
-(Ofsted Inspection Data Summary report)
+The impact of the Pupil Premium Grant is shown in the Key Stage 2 progress data for 2019.
+Disadvantaged children’s progress score in reading was 10.12 (national is 0.32), writing was 4.56 (national 0.27) and mathematics 5.72 (national 0.37).
+This progress data is exceptional compared to national data.